 The higher the SPF factor, the better, but choose children’s formulations for the younger set, and avoid putting it on baby’ hands (you know where those hands always go).

-SPF swimwear is also great and is the easiest way to keep kids’ skin safe from the sun.
+SPF swimwear is also great and is the easiest way to ensure sun safety for babies.
 Green Beaver‘s organic sunscreen formulations are effective, and the available pump spray makes them easy to apply.
 Coolibar’s SPF swimwear for infants and toddlers is adorable, as well as safe.

 Have lots of fresh water and other fluids on hand.
 Playing at the beach is thirsty fun and it’s important to keep everyone hydrated.